gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/node-pool-pod-capacity.en.md

     `kubectl get pods --all-namespaces -o wide --field-selector spec.nodeName=<node name here>`

-- Due to an increasing number of deployments or to run a larger workload, you may want to [scale](https://docs.microsoft.com/en-us/azure/aks/scale-cluster?tabs=azure-cli#scale-the-cluster-nodes) the node pool.
+- Autoscaling is configured for the nodepools so new nodes should come in (up to a configured maximum) to accomodate the increased number of workloads.